-Agents are often required to transport and drive vehicles that are owned by members.
+Agents are often required to transport and drive vehicles that are owned by other businesses.
 This requires the agent to hold a special type of insurance to cover this type of activity.
 As COVID-19 presents a significant health risk to agents, the cover they have might not be satisfactory in the current circumstances.
-Members and agents should check that if activity continues throughout the crisis that the insurance policy remains sufficient.
+Businesses and agents should check that if activity continues throughout the crisis that the insurance policy remains sufficient.
 The Association of British Insurers provides guidance here.

-3. Prior communication between member and agent
+3. Prior communication between business and agent

-Members should provide as much detailed information about each case as they can to ensure agents are aware of the risk.
+Businesses should provide as much detailed information about each case as they can to ensure agents are aware of the risk.
 This should outline any reasons why there would be an increased risk of customer contact.
-Agents should not undertake any collections without first risk assessing each case.
+Agents should not undertake any collections or deliveries without first risk assessing each case.